vitoralm/pytest-playwright-tests/README.md

-This project is meant to showcase the Pytest framework with Playwright to run E2E tests in a real QA daily-work scenario.
+This project is meant to showcase the Pytest framework with Playwright lib to run E2E tests in a real QA daily-work scenario with a effective Allure Report.

 This project use Allure Report, so in order to view results you should install `allure` CLI, please view `https://allurereport.org/docs/install-for-macos/`